Travelling Ava was out exploring in the garden. She had packed her bag and she was ready for an adventure.

-My dearest reader, Travelling Ava loves to meet new people.
+Travelling Ava loves to meet new people.
 She is very curious and often asks lots of questions.
 She was so excited to meet the Square Bears she wanted to know everything about Alani and Berry.

 Her new friends were out for a stroll when they met Ava, they had been sent to gather Starfruit to take home for tea.
 They live in a little village beyond the mountain pass called Thunder Cove.
 Travelling Ava discovered that Square Bears are very peaceful creatures.
 Alani’s favourite food is Starfruit and Strawberry pie.
 She also discovered they are Guardians of the mountain.

 Ava was intrigued by this.
 “What exactly is the job of a Mountain Guardian?” she asked.